SWOT analysis for retail

 How you have filled in the board, you have something that a business consultant would charge you several thousand dollars.
 I am sure you will have much to think about this board.

-I have clients that every year, do this to see how they are going.
+I have clients who do this every year to see how they are going.
 I do it for almost every new business idea, I get.

 >